-This vehicle has safety belt pretensioners for front outboard occupants.
+This vehicle has safety belt pretensioners for the front outboard occupants.
 Although the safety belt pretensioners cannot be seen, they are part of the safety belt assembly.
-They can help tighten the safety belts during the early stages of a moderate to severe frontal or near frontal crash if the threshold conditions for pretensioner activation are met.
-And, if the vehicle has side impact airbags, safety belt pretensioners can help tighten the safety belts in a side crash and rear events.
+They can help tighten the safety belts during the early stages of a moderate to severe frontal and near frontal crash if the threshold conditions for pretensioner activation are met.
+And, if the vehicle has side impact airbags, safety belt pretensioners can help tighten the safety belts in a side crash.

 Pretensioners work only once.
-If the pretensioners activate in a crash, They will need to be replaced, and probably other new parts for the vehicle's safety belt system.
-See Replacing Restraint System Parts After a Crash on page 1-80
+If they activate in a crash, they will need to be replaced, and probably other new parts for the vehicle's safety belt system.
+See Replacing Restraint System Parts After a Crash on page 1-74.